-To be successful using multiple go-to-market approaches, brands should consider following the headless approach.
+To successfully use multiple go-to-market approaches, brands should consider following the headless approach.
 With headless commerce platforms becoming more common as we approach technological maturity, it has become easier for brands to deliver converting commerce experiences cost-effectively.

-The thing is that the omnichannel approach, and the convenience it brings, has shortened the customers’ attention span.
-For instance, remember when Amazon started selling through Amazon Echo devices and consumers swooned and marvelled at Amazon's innovation?
+The thing is that the omnichannel approach, and the convenience it brings, have shortened the customers' attention span.
+For instance, remember when Amazon started selling through Amazon Echo devices, and consumers swooned and marvelled at Amazon's innovation?

 Now, customers are used to it.

 The good news is that not all eCommerce brands have remained stuck in their website-shaped shells.
-Some have embraced headless commerce platforms to sell, upsell, promote, entertain, and even storytelling using digital signage, in-store augmented reality apps and more.
+Some have embraced headless commerce platforms like Gumroad to sell, upsell, promote, entertain, and even use digital signage, in-store augmented reality apps and more.

 What is Headless Commerce?

-Headless commerce architecture is similar to headless CMS architecture in the sense that a headless commerce solution can store, manage, publish, and pull content from other applications headlessly.
-In other words, you can pull in content from anywhere, and push it out to any front-end.
+Headless commerce architecture is similar to headless CMS architecture because a headless commerce solution can store, manage, publish, and pull content from other applications headlessly.
+In other words, you can pull in content from anywhere and push it out to any front-end.

 With commerce in the equation, retailers and wholesalers can benefit by extending their experiences and products to new channels.
-Whereas a legacy CMS couldn’t display products and complete checkouts on a digital sign or smartwatch, a headless commerce solution can.
+A legacy CMS couldn't display products and complete checkouts on a digital sign or smartwatch, but a headless commerce solution can.